Skip to main content

 Seattle Seahawks (+1100)

 The defending champion Seahawks have drifted slightly despite last season’s Super Bowl win.
 They remain a serious NFC contender, but the market has clearly reacted to the Rams strengthening.
-Repeating is never easy, and bettors appear less convinced that Seattle should still be viewed as the team to beat.
+Repeating is never easy, and bettors appear less convinced that Seattle should still be viewed as the team to beat, especially in the rugged NFC West.
+It doesn't help that at RB Kenneth Walker III is gone, and Zach Charbonnet is recovering from a late-season ACL tear.

-The Eagles have also lost some momentum in the market.
+The Eagles have lost even more momentum in the market.
+Philly was +1600 in Super Bowl futures a month ago.
 Their roster still has plenty of quality, but after a disruptive offseason, they no longer feel like one of the safest NFC plays.
 Unless their new-look offense settles quickly in camp, they may remain in that awkward middle ground between contender and question mark.

 Best value left on the board